 By improving any spherical inconsistencies in the eye, the lens provides astigmatism correction alongside clear, beautiful visual acuity.
 Rid yourself of the need for glasses and still maintain the clear vision you desire with the TECNIS® IOL.

 AcrySof™ IQ Toric IOL

 Until recently, patients with astigmatism were forced to rely upon glasses or contact lenses even after their cataract surgery, as the replacement IOL did not correct corneal astigmatism.
 Now, patients can benefit from the AcrySof IQ Toric IOL, an advanced lens that simultaneously removes any pre-existing astigmatism of up to 3 diopters at the same time that the cloudy lenses is removed.

 After implantation of the AcrySof IQ Toric lens, patients can enjoy a higher quality of life as they are able to drive, watch television, play sports and enjoy other activities without the hassle of glasses or contacts.
 This lens is the only solution available to correct both cataract and astigmatism vision problems.
-Like the other AcrySof IQ IOLs, the Toric lens blocks ultraviolet light and features blue-light filter technology that protect the retina and ensures brilliant, colorful vision after surgery.
+Like the other AcrySof IQ IOLs, the Toric lens blocks ultraviolet light and features blue-light filter technology that protects the retina and ensures brilliant, colorful vision after surgery.

-FineVision Toric Intraocular Lens
+FineVision Toric IOL